Know a fan who would love themed Star Wars furniture? Here’s how to make a chest of drawers using Star Wars wallpaper

 The finished Star Wars furniture

-Grey is an easy colour to match with many things so even if my son grows up not liking Star Wars, it’s an easy fix to change the paper to something else.
+Grey is an easy colour to match with many things.
+So it’s an easy fix to change the paper to something else down the line.

 And no piece is signed off as complete without approval from my cat, Pixel.
 So far so good but she reserves the right to change her mind at any time.

 So we definitely haven’t gone to the dark side with this Star Wars furniture, if anything it’s the light (grey) side.

 What themed wallpaper would you use?
 Let me know in the comments below!